Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 Next:

-* **IMPORTANT**: Make sure you perform the following instructions from a Windows computer.
-Installation from macOS or Linux may fail.
+* Connect the device to a Windows computer using the USB cable. **WARNING**: installation from macOS or Linux may fail.
 * Power on the device.
 A USB drive should become available.
 * Drag the firmware file onto the USB drive.
 The device should restart with Rad Pro installed.